 If you are a new (or small) business with a brand new (or low-traffic) website, it is highly unlikely you’re going to get much traction for a search term like “best kitchen tile.”
 The competition is much too stiff.

 If you’re in Norwich, however, a descriptor like “best kitchen tile in Norwich” can help you climb the search results, bringing you more organic business without the additional advertising expense.
 This is a style of writing in which copywriters, SEOs, and many web designers are well-versed, which is why it can prove financially sound to budget in someone who knows what they’re doing.

 “Creative writing” means something different for online copy than for traditional means of communication.
-With the creative use of words, you can enhance your site’s findability.
+With the creative use of words, and using SEO copywriting correctly, you can enhance your site’s findability.

 Text can further define your brand.

 Who is your company?
 Not what does it do, sell, or make?
 What is its personality?
 What’s worth knowing about it?